 Now you can see for yourself why wall plate sinewave dimmers aren't feasible at this stage.
 Figure 20 shows a simplified circuit of a workable sinewave dimmer - there's a lot of switching devices, and isolated drive electronics are needed for the output MOSFETs or IGBTs.
 The above drawing shows small pulse transformers (T1 & T2), but there are also electronic equivalents that can do much the same thing.
 The important thing to understand is that the circuitry is vastly more complex than a conventional phase-cut dimmer, and until such time as all the logic and drive systems are integrated into a single IC there doesn't seem to be a way to make a 'small scale' version.

-The output waveform is still the same as shown in Figure 19.
+The unfiltered output waveform is still the same as shown in Figure 19.

 Note that in both circuits shown, the power supply section has not been shown.
-A power supply is needed to power the PWM logic circuitry, and sinewave dimmers must be 3-wire (active, neutral and load).
-Attempting to make a 2-wire sinewave dimmer is essentially not possible because of the power demands of the circuitry, and even if it were possible it would make the sinewave dimmer just as susceptible to load variations as traditional dimmers in common use already.
+A power supply is needed to power the PWM logic circuitry, and sinewave dimmers must be 3-wire - active, neutral and load, and earth/ ground as well for larger (stand-alone) units.
+Attempting to make a 2-wire sinewave dimmer is not possible because of the power demands of the circuitry, and even if it were possible it would make the sinewave dimmer just as susceptible to load variations (and as unreliable) as 'traditional' 2-wire dimmers in common use already.

 Until such time as standards are implemented that specify the inter-working of dimmers and power supplies the problem is unlikely to improve.
 Use of 0-10V is one method, but customers often don't like that because it means that additional wires need to be run and any existing dimmer(s) replaced by 0-10V modules.
 Automation systems (C-Bus, DALI) are not the answer, because they are expensive, and require extra hardware, wiring and commissioning that adds greatly to the cost of an installation.
 There is also a lack of 0-10V dimmable power supplies/ ballasts - they exist, but aren't especially common.
 Those you do find may not be compatible with dimmer controllers.